Calcite

 Hardness: 3

-Density: 2.7
+Density: 2.7 gms/cm3

-Colour: Colourless (impurities can cause Calcite to take on many colours)
+Colour: Colourless (impurities can cause Calcite to take on many colours).

 Calcite is one of the most abundant minerals in the Earth's crust.
 It is a significant rock forming mineral.

-Though Calcite is commonly almost pure calcium carbonate, Calcium can be replaced by manganese, magnesium and iron.
-Thus Dolomite is a carbonate of both Calcium and Magnesium.
+Though calcite is commonly almost pure calcium carbonate, calcium can be replaced by manganese, magnesium and iron.
+Thus Dolomite is a carbonate of both calcium and magnesium.
 Calcite is a major component of limestones, and forms the shell of a large number of marine creatures such as corals, molluscs and sponges.

 The picture shows a nice matrix-free group of 'dog's tooth', scalenohedral crystals of Calcite from Minas Gerais, Brazil.
 It fluoresces a reddish-pink under ultraviolet light.